How to make boots smell better

 Made in the USA from Merino wool, these work socks really are something else in terms of quality.
 They feature compression through the arch and calf which helps your feet recover after a long day.
 Plus, because they're Merino wool, they're breathable and help reduce foot sweat.

 Household items like vinegar, baking soda, or dryer sheets can all work to eliminate odors in your boots.
-That said, if you want a slightly more convenient method, consider buying this spray from Lumi or these antimicrobial inserts from Kaps.
+If you want a slightly more convenient method, consider buying this spray from Lumi or these antimicrobial inserts from Kaps.

 Regardless of how you do it, getting rid of boot smell will let you get back to wearing your boots with pride.